ajm188/website/content/en/docs/19.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient ReloadSchema](./vtctldclient_reloadschema/)	 - Reloads the schema on a remote tablet.
 * [vtctldclient ReloadSchemaKeyspace](./vtctldclient_reloadschemakeyspace/)	 - Reloads the schema on all tablets in a keyspace.
 This is done on a best-effort basis.
 * [vtctldclient ReloadSchemaShard](./vtctldclient_reloadschemashard/)	 - Reloads the schema on all tablets in a shard.
 This is done on a best-effort basis.
 * [vtctldclient RemoveBackup](./vtctldclient_removebackup/)	 - Removes the given backup from the BackupStorage used by vtctld.
+Plus another test change.
 * [vtctldclient RemoveKeyspaceCell](./vtctldclient_removekeyspacecell/)	 - Removes the specified cell from the Cells list for all shards in the specified keyspace (by calling RemoveShardCell on every shard).
 It also removes the SrvKeyspace for that keyspace in that cell.
 * [vtctldclient RemoveShardCell](./vtctldclient_removeshardcell/)	 - Remove the specified cell from the specified shard's Cells list.
 * [vtctldclient ReparentTablet](./vtctldclient_reparenttablet/)	 - Reparent a tablet to the current primary in the shard.
 * [vtctldclient Reshard](./vtctldclient_reshard/)	 - Perform commands related to resharding a keyspace.
-* [vtctldclient RestoreFromBackup](./vtctldclient_restorefrombackup/)	 - Stops mysqld on the specified tablet and restores the data from either the latest backup or closest before `backup-timestamp`.
+* [vtctldclient RestoreFromBackup](./vtctldclient_restorefrombackup/)	 - lets test this one too, Stops mysqld on the specified tablet and restores the data from either the latest backup or closest before `backup-timestamp`.
 * [vtctldclient RunHealthCheck](./vtctldclient_runhealthcheck/)	 - Runs a healthcheck on the remote tablet.
 * [vtctldclient SetKeyspaceDurabilityPolicy](./vtctldclient_setkeyspacedurabilitypolicy/)	 - Sets the durability-policy used by the specified keyspace.
 * [vtctldclient SetShardIsPrimaryServing](./vtctldclient_setshardisprimaryserving/)	 - Add or remove a shard from serving.
 This is meant as an emergency function.
 It does not rebuild any serving graphs; i.e. it does not run `RebuildKeyspaceGraph`.